vivekschauhan/amplify-tool/README.md

 When running this tool follow the steps below.

 1. Execute the duplicate detect tool
+  * Optionally use the `backup_file` option to save the resources being referneced in the actions to a backup file
 2. Review the output file and remove commands that should not be executed and save the updated file
 3. Stop all agents and clean up their persistent cache, if in use
 4. Run commands in the reviewed actions file (*NOTE: These actions can not be undone!!!!*)